dotnet/csharplang/proposals/extensions.md

           is evaluated as a dynamic member invocation.
       - If the set contains only methods, we remove all the methods that are not accessible or applicable (see "method invocations").
-        - If the set is empty, proceed to the next enclosing scope.
+        - If the set is empty, proceed to extension methods below.
         - Otherwise, overload resolution is applied to the candidate methods:
           - If a single best method is found, the *invocation_expression* is evaluated as the invocation of this method.
           - If no single best method is found, a compile-time error occurs.

-  - For the `expr` case where the expression has type `Type`:
-    - We do the same search for an extension type member as above with the given underlying type `Type` but proceed to searching extension methods whenever we encounter an empty set, before proceeding to the next enclosing scope.
-      - \[...same as above...]
+  - Next, try extension methods (only for the `expr` case):
     - Check which extension methods in the current scope are eligible.
       - If the set is empty, proceed to the next enclosing scope.
       - Otherwise, overload resolution is applied to the candidate set.
         - If a single best method is found, the *invocation_expression* is evaluated as a static method invocation.
         - If no single best method is found, a compile-time error occurs.

+  - Proceed to the next enclosing scope
 - If no extension type member or extension method is found to be suitable for the invocation in any enclosing scope, a compile-time error occurs.